janko/rodauth-rails/README.md

 ## Why Rodauth?

 There are already several popular authentication solutions for Rails (Devise, Sorcery, Clearance, Authlogic), so why would you choose Rodauth?
-Well, because it has many advantages over the mentioned alternatives:
+Here are some of the advantages that stand out for me:

 * multifactor authentication ([TOTP][otp], [SMS codes][sms_codes], [recovery codes][recovery_codes], [WebAuthn][webauthn])
 * standardized [JSON API support][jwt] (for every feature)